tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

 As there can be multiple `aws_route53_record.tugberkugurlu_com_acm_validation` resources, we make use of the Terraform [`for` expression](https://www.terraform.io/docs/configuration/expressions/for.html) to assign `validation_record_fqdns` argument.

-We need everything we need for the certificate and its validation.
+These are all for what's needed for the certificate creation and its validation.
 Once I executed the [`terraform apply`](https://www.terraform.io/docs/commands/apply.html) command, the certificate was created and it was all ready to use.

 ![](https://tugberkugurlu-blog.s3.us-east-2.amazonaws.com/post-images/01ETDHHY9QJ765MSWM7MTENMF6-Screenshot-2020-12-25-at-18.00.50-resized-3.png)